 The North Carolina State Board of Elections curates large amounts of data on state elections and voter registration.
-With serveral exceptions, this data is public record and available on our website.
+With several exceptions, this data is public record and available on our website.
 NC General Statute §163-82.10 dictates what data is protected information.
-This includes, but is not limited to: voters' dates of birth, voters' drivers' license numbers, and any partial or full social security numbers (SSN).
+This includes, but is not limited to: voters' dates of birth, voters' driver license numbers, and any partial or full social security numbers (SSN).
 This data will never be provided in any reports produced by this agency.

 This page serves as a central hub for many of our data sets.
-Below, you will see links to various reports and aggregations, along with descriptors of what is included with the data.
+Below, you will see links to various reports and aggregations, along with descriptions of what is included with the data.
 If you do not believe the data you are looking for can be located on our website, you may request additional information by filling out and submitting a Voter Records Request Form to the State Board of Elections by either mail or fax.
 The following types of records would require a formal request:

 You can access our Records Request webpage by clicking here.

 Asheville At Twilight, Image courtesy of NCPix.com

 The State Board of Elections maintains a record of voter registrations in North Carolina that can be filtered through many categories.
 Foremost is our Voter Registration Statistics tool which catalogues voter registration numbers each week and subdivides them into several categories including race, gender, and political party.
 New reports are run each Saturday.

 The National Voter Registration Act (NVRA) of 1993 was aimed at creating new opportunites for citizens - especially underrepresented groups of citizens - to register to vote.
 The NVRA mandated that voter registration be offered at a wide range of state agencies, such as the Department of Motor Vehicles (DMV) and the Department of Social Services (DSS).
 This data tracks the sources of voter registrations in North Carolina, to measure the progress made by the NVRA.
 The data here ranges from 2004 through 2016.